devmaroy/project_repository_details/readme.md

-# Client Project Repository Details
+# Project Repository Details

-In this file you can find description, shortcuts and other info for client repositories.
+In this file you can find description, shortcuts and other info for project repositories.
 The reason is that there is no need to create **LONG** repository names like **"project_client_gatsby_strapi_backend".**